openscm/openscm/docs/usage.rst

 Setting up a model run
 **********************

-A model run is represented by a :py:class:`openscm.Core` object specifying the underlying SCM and start and end time:
+A model run is represented by a :class:`openscm.Core` object specifying the underlying SCM and start and end time:

 .. code:: python